 Best Ceramic: GreenPan Venice Pro Ceramic Nonstick 12-Inch Frying Pan

-What We Like: Oven safe to 600 degrees, non-toxic coating, dishwasher safe
+What We Love: Oven safe to 600 degrees, coating free of PFAS and PFOA, dishwasher safe

-What We Don't Like: Can chip or crack
+What We Don't Love: Can chip or crack

-Sand-derived ceramic skillets have become popular options for those concerned about the chemicals found in nonstick finishes.
+Sand-derived ceramic skillets have become popular options for those concerned about nonstick finishes.
 For that, many feel it’s worth the shorter lifespan and the potential ceramic has to crack and chip.

 This skillet is reinforced to help its unique bright-white surfaces stay that way.
 This one also features a Magneto Induction Base for superior searing and browning, a scratch- and warp-resistant hard-anodized aluminum body, and a mirror-polish stay-cool handle.